Take the first step to writing your children’s book story. Get your copy of the children’s book template here to help you get started.

 There are three spots for you to find an agent in the children’s market:

-I’ve used all three sources and find them all beneficial in their own way.
+All three are beneficial in their own way.

 1. The Book from SCBWI

-This is a very cost-effective resource for you at less than $20!
+This is a very cost-effective resource for less than $20!
 The children’s Writer’s & Illustrator’s Market is a comprehensive list of publishers and agencies with their contact information.
 Plus it’s updated yearly!

 I like to get the hard copy and highlight the agencies/publishers that work best for each of my stories.
 And I try to find an agent that will sell all types of the children’s market since I write for the whole spectrum–or would like to!